smenjas/software-engineering-notes/the-joy-of-unix.md

 second-generation people coming into the Linux community are going to have the same problem.

+## vi

 **LM:**: What inspired you to write vi?

 **BJ:** What happened is that Ken Thompson came to Berkeley and brought this broken Pascal system, and we got this summer job to fix it.
 While we were fixing it, we got frustrated with the editor we were using which was named ed. ed is certainly frustrating.

 We got this code from a guy named George Coulouris at University College in London called em -- Editor for Mortals -- since only immortals could use ed to